Tequila: Color

-Tequila comes in an abundant array of colors ranging from clear to a dark amber brown.
-The color of the tequila varies greatly depending on the aging process and the type of wood used for storage.
-The white version of tequila, known as silver tequila or blanco, is the product obtained without a (or with very short) aging process.
-As well, the spirit must contain 38–55% alcohol content, which is fermented from a wort that contains no less than 51% sugars from the agave plant.
-Silver/Blanco tequila provides the purest form as little aging has occurred.
-What is known as gold, joven or oro tequila is usually silver/blanco tequila with the addition of grain alcohols and caramel color; however, some higher-end gold tequilas may be a blend of silver/blanco and reposado.
-Rested (reposado) or aged tequila (añejo) is aged in wooden containers.
-The aging process can last between two months and three years and can create or enhance flavors and aromas.
-The aging process generally imparts a golden color.
+Tequila's color ranges from clear to a brownish amber, depending on the aging process and the type of wood used for storage.
+The white (blanco) version of tequila, also nicknamed "silver", is the product with no aging, or may be aged less than two months.
+It is the purest form, as little has been done to change it.
+What is known as gold, joven or oro tequila is usually white tequila with the addition of grain alcohols and caramel color; some higher-end gold tequilas may be a blend of white and reposado.
+Rested (reposado) tequila is aged for a relatively short time (two months or more), and aged (añejo) tequila for a longer time (a year or more).
+All aging of tequila is done in wooden containers.
+The aging process can last three years or more, and can create or enhance flavors and aromas.
+It generally imparts a golden color.